alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week2.md

 # Week 2

 ## End Goal
-* Create an algorithem that reads in two gps points and creates the most efficent 3D path for a UAV to terverse the points given in reguards to the time, distance, and energy useage.
+* Create an algorithem that reads in two GPS points and creates the most efficent 3D path for a UAV to terverse the points given in reguards to the time, distance, and energy useage.

 ## Progress Report
 * Took point cloud data from LiDAR scans, converted it into a grid, and wrote code to seperate layers based on height.
 * Implemented A* on each height layer and created a visualization.
-* Took in two gps points and found the database that the LiDAR scans are located.
+* Took in two GPS points and found the database that the LiDAR scans are located.
 * Wrote conversion code for all types of points used.
 * Performed literary analysis on our topic and adjacent topics.